 I also really liked this video on how to get up off the floor using some old school McGuyver style ideas:

-What techniques and activities have you used to work on fall recovery?
+Share below what techniques and activities have you used to work on fall recovery?

 Post by Meredith D. Chandler, OTR/L, Freelance Content Writer and Mandy Chamberlain MOTR/L